mlochbaum/BQN/implementation/vm.md

 ### Instructions

-The following instructions are defined by dzaima/BQN.
+The following instructions are defined (those without names are tentatively reserved only).
 The ones emitted by the self-hosted BQN compiler are marked in the "used" column.
-Instructions marked `NS` are used only in programs with namespaces, and so are not needed to support the compiler or self-hosted runtime.
-Similarly, `SETH` is only needed in programs with destructuring headers.
+Instructions marked "NS" are used only in programs with namespaces, and those marked "HE" are used only with headers `:` or predicates `?`.
+Only those marked "X" are needed to support the compiler and self-hosted runtime.

 |  B | Name | Used | Like | Args     | Description
 |---:|------|:----:|-----:|:---------|------------